Whale Shark in Fiji

 We carefully entered the water and the shark swam right towards me.
 I could see markings and parasites around its mouth and thought how small its eyes are compared to its size.

 The shark swam right up to us, as of being curious and wanting to check us out.
 It came I touched it on its side.
+Like sandpaper just as all sharks.
+It was indifferent to the touch, did not react.

 After the shark stayed a little while, it descended headfirst, straight down into the blue.
 An outstanding snorkeling adventure.